elizabethmdoyle/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. What is the DOM?
+The DOM is the Document Object Model
 2. What is an event?
+An event is an action triggered by interaction with the DOM.
 3. What is an event listener?
+An event listener looks for a certain trigger to happen to a certain part of the dom, and subsequently gives a response for the event.
 4. Why would we convert a NodeList into an Array?
+In order for it to be used within higher order functions
-5. What is a component?
+5. What is a component? a resusable section of code, separated into its own set of files for easier integration.